rehierl/node-tree-outliner/3-4-0-design-5.md

 ### conclusion

-None of the above cases is suited to support empty sections.
+None of the above cases is completely suited to support empty sections.
 That is, because all of them, one way or another, add a requirement that at least one subsequent node must exist.
-Even if there were corresponding definitions, it simply is not possible to truly guarantee that even one subsequent node always exists.
+Even if there were corresponding definitions, it simply is not possible to truly guarantee that even one subsequent node always exists (i.e. user/input errors).

 However, because the sectioning node has already been entered, the sectioning node itself is guaranteed to exist.
 Because of that, its events can be used to end the section it declares.

 For obvious reasons, it is unreasonable to use the same event to open and close a declared section.
-That is, because it would guarantee that the declared sections would always be empty.
+That is, because it would guarantee that these sections would always be empty.
 Consequently, the only event that can be used is the sectioning node's exit event.

 In addition to that, and except for the root node itself, any sectioning node always has a parent node.
-Because of that, the events of the sectioning node's parent are also candidates to close a section by default.
+Because of that, the events of a sectioning node's parent are also candidates to close a section by default.
 However, the parent's enter event is unavailable because it will always be executed even before the sectioning node is entered.
-Consequently, the event that remains here is the parent's exit event.
+Consequently, the only event that remains is the parent's exit event.

 **CLARIFICATION**